Archive for the ‘2009 Album Review’ Category

 Picture copyright Bigstockphoto.com – PosterPuppy.

-Since everyone must make life transitions whether they really want to or not, let me tell you about a musician from Fresno California who has a successful history of making transitions and can perhaps offer some insight on the subject of change.
+Since everyone must make life transitions whether they really want to or not, let me tell you about a musician from Fresno, California who has a successful history of making life transitions himself, and can perhaps offer you and I some insight on the subject of change.

 Michael Stribling is an award winning New Age music composer who readily embraces change having already made many positive adjustments in his lifetime.